Activate Power Mode

 Once you configure Power Mode to test an application, Sprinter remembers your settings every time you test that application.

-You decide that the data injection and macro capabilities will be really helpful during your run.
-You have several forms that need to be filled out just to get to the main screen you need to test, and it will be very nice to have Sprinter fill them in for you.
-You can also use macros to quickly run through some of the initial screens in your application for you and get to the area that requires rigorous testing.
+You decide that the data injection and macro capabilities will be helpful during your run.
+You have several forms that need to be filled out just to get to the main screen you need to test, and it will be useful to have Sprinter fill them in for you.
+You can also use macros to run through some of the initial screens in your application for you and get to the area that requires rigorous testing.

 You activate Power Mode by clicking the Power Mode button on the toolbar .